 I usually write about the Habs on this blog.
-Typically a lighthearted affair, sometimes I get emotionally invested when it comes to the feelings sports can beckon from one’s soul.
+Typically a lighthearted affair, sometimes I get emotionally invested when it comes to the feelings sports can stir up in one’s soul.

 Today I’m writing about something completely different.